DAS Strategic and Operational Philanthropy 2021

 Admission criteria

-A minimum of three years professional experience is required, a bachelor’s degree or equivalent and English proficiency.
+A minimum of three years professional experience is required, a Bachelor’s degree or equivalent.
+English proficiency is also required.
+No prior responsibilities in philanthropy required.

 Steering committee